 Please note that due to space limitations, not all submissions can be featured in the book.
 Submitting an article or a piece of art is not a guarantee that it will be used.

-If your article or art is accepted, we’ll send you a FREE copy of the 2015 Souvenir Book (whether you attend Comic-Con or not).
+If your article or art is accepted, we’ll send you a FREE copy of the 2016 Souvenir Book (whether you attend Comic-Con or not).

-The deadline for submissions is APRIL 17, 2015.
+The deadline for submissions was APRIL 15, 2016.
+Submissions are now closed.